Software Engineering Perspectives.

 Software engineering is the application of various approaches and practices for the development of computer software.
 Software engineering is directly related to computer science, where engineers take systematic and disciplined methods to the development, operation and maintenance of software.

-Software engineers are, in a nutshell, computer science professionals who use their vast knowledge of engineering principles, methods and languages to create, maintain and update computer software.
-The software engineering field is very broad, with engineers having various roles and technical expertise.
-Everything you see on your computer isn’t just magic.
-It takes a team of highly dedicated engineers, using their varying skills to bring you the information, media or digital experience you want right away.
+At the heart of this discipline are software engineers.
+These computer science professionals use their understanding of engineering principles, methods and languages to create, maintain and update computer software.
+The software engineering field is very broad, with engineers having various roles and areas of technical expertise.

 Front-end engineers specialize in the development of customer-facing products.
 These user interface (UI) engineers deal with everything from cross-browser compatibility and fixing bug issues to incorporating design elements that provide the smoothest user experience on applications and websites.